KMaiolino/BT5511_KAM/README.md

 levels differ between wild-type and mutants.

 Plot the data to support your choice of the 5 genes.
-You can include up to 3 individual figures (a multi-panel graph counts as 1 figure), o ne of which should match the example graph provided (note the exact data points and variables need not be the same).
+You can include up to 3 individual figures (a multi-panel graph counts as 1 figure), one of which should match the example graph provided (note the exact data points and variables need not be the same).